ENVIRONS KIMBERLEY’S NATURAL AND CULTURAL RESOURCE MANAGEMENT PROGRAM

 In all our work, we promote environmental awareness and sustainability in our community.

-The West Kimberley Nature Project (WKNP) is a successful natural and cultural resource management initiative of Environs Kimberley.
-We collaborate widely with many groups including Indigenous Ranger groups facilitated by the Kimberley Land Council; Bardi Jawi, Nyul Nyul Karajarri, as well as Bardi Jawi Oorany Rangers, Goolarabooloo community and local naturalists; SKIPA, Broome Botanical Society, Roebuck Bay Working Group, and government agencies on a range of activities, including:
+The West Kimberley Nature Project (WKNP) was a successful natural and cultural resource management initiative of Environs Kimberley.
+It involved collaboration with many groups including Indigenous Ranger groups facilitated by the Kimberley Land Council; Bardi Jawi, Nyul Nyul, Karajarri, as well as Bardi Jawi Oorany Rangers, Goolarabooloo community and local naturalists; SKIPA, Broome Botanical Society, Roebuck Bay Working Group, and government agencies on a range of activities, including:

 - Conserving the threatened monsoon vine thickets and wetlands of the Dampier Peninsula though botanical surveys, fire and weed management, biological monitoring, seed collection and plant propagation, revegetation and feral animal control.

 - Development of eco-cultural interpretive signage and access management of tourists in sensitive sites – such as at Eighty Mile Beach and on the Dampier Peninsula.

 - Supporting on-ground management, research and management planning to protect threatened species, biological refugia and rare and restricted ecosystems.

 The WKNP brings together the complementary disciplines of traditional ecological knowledge (TEK) and contemporary scientific practice and this collaborative approach is building strong partnerships throughout communities and across agencies in order to make real progress towards conservation management priorities.
 For more detail, please click here.